Thien-Tam/GettingAndCleaningDataProject/CodeBook.md

 * R version 3.0.3 (2014-03-06) -- "Warm Puppy"
 * Platform: x86_64-w64-mingw32/x64 (64-bit)

+###Additional package which may be required
+This script uses the *reshape* package which may not be a standard one already installed by default.

 ### Data set download

 The data linked to from the course website represent data collected